-You found our list of fun and simple vocabulary games and word games for adults.
+You found our list of fun and simple vocabulary games for adults.

 Vocabulary games are activities that include language and wordplay.
 Example games include Word Association and Hang Man.
 Players can enjoy vocabulary games in person or online.
 The purpose of these games is to strengthen vocabulary skills.
-These games are also known as “word games”, “letter games” and “vocabulary building games.”
+These games are also known as “vocab games”, “letter games” and “vocabulary building games.”

 This list includes: